juxt/ramp/README.md

 A tiny AWS CloudFormation stack to perform basic load testing using Gatling.

+It will create a number of users that will connect to a URL and send a GET request every second.
+It will then upload the test results to an AWS S3 bucket of your choice.

+It's fairly easy to adapt to more complex use cases if you provide your own .scala Gatling simulation script.

 ## Usage

+You will need an S3 bucket.
+(Optionally, give the bucket public view permissions to view the results html as a static website.)

-Go to the AWS CloudFormation console, click "Create Stack", and upload the .yaml file.
+Go to the AWS CloudFormation console.
+Click "Create Stack".
+Upload the .yaml file.
+Fill in the parameters.

-Alternatively, use the AWS CLI "create-stack" command.

-Alternatively, run the shell script (edit if needed).
-You still need AWS CLI installed and configured.
+Alternatively, run the shell script (edit if needed) to launch the stack via AWS Command Line Interface.
+You will need AWS CLI installed and configured.

     $ ./aws-create-stack www.google.com